Frequently Asked Questions

 Is this group political?

-Our primary goal is to help members and showcase their work to our community, but it is impossible to ignore and irresponsible not to address that womxn and gender minorities/nonconforming artists are made vulnerable by serious, often dangerous, intersecting systemic issues of racial and social injustice.
+Our primary goal is to help members and showcase their work to our community, but it is impossible to ignore and irresponsible not to address that gender minorities/nonconforming artists are made vulnerable by serious, often dangerous, intersecting systemic issues of racial and social injustice.
 In that sense, our existence is political.
 We strive to use our creativity, collective power, and platform to raise awareness/funds and offer assistance/resistance to movements fighting for the health, safety, and liberation of all our siblings.

 Are men welcome?

-Membership is geared toward local womxn and gender minorities/nonconforming creatives (see more on this in the Membership section of this page, but basically if you have been on the receiving end of misogyny or have experienced gender marginalization, you are welcome here).
+Membership is geared toward local womn (women, womyn, womxn) and nonbinary gender minorities/nonconforming creatives (see more on this in the Membership section of this page, but basically if you have been on the receiving end of misogyny or have experienced gender marginalization, you are welcome here).
 However, this does not mean we are anti-cis-man.
 We aim to create safe spaces, and we welcome and encourage all humans who care about compassion, creativity, inclusivity, and community to contribute to our mission, attend our gatherings, and be a part of our extended family.
 If you are a cis-gendered man, we invite you help us dismantle the patriarchy so opportunities, resources, and support will abound for folks across and beyond the gender spectrum!
 We'll get there much faster with your help!

 What are membership requirements?